Sequence of events leading up to YouTube shooting emerging

+SAN BRUNO, Calif.
+(KGO) --The condition of the three victims in Tuesday's shooting at the YouTube headquarters have improved.
+Two are already back home and the third has been upgraded from critical to serious condition.

+And more details about the shooter and how she spent the days and hours leading up to the attack are being revealed.

-SAN BRUNO, Calif. --Just hours before she shot and wounded three people at YouTube headquarters, Nasim Aghdam calmly told police who found her sleeping in her car that she was having family problems and had left her home.
+Just hours before she shot and wounded three people at YouTube headquarters, Nasim Aghdam calmly told police who found her sleeping in her car that she was having family problems and had left her home.

-During the 20-minute interview with officers early Tuesday, she did not mention being angry with YouTube or having accused the company of suppressing her video posts.
-She gave no indication she was a threat to herself or others.
+She did not mention being angry with YouTube or having accused the company of suppressing her video posts when she spoke with police and they say she gave no indication she was a threat to herself or others.

 "It was a very normal conversation.
 There was nothing in her behavior that suggested anything unusual," said Mountain View Police Chief Max Bosel.